Big is not always best...... It's sometimes better to do small things that will be maintained rather than build a zoo and then lose interest.

 Site the nest box against a wall, bank or fence in a quiet overgrown area of your garden so the hedgehogs can forage nearby with protective cover.
 Try not to disturb the nest once it's occupied, as a frightened mother hedgehog may abandon her young.
 Hedgehogs will often also choose their own space in a hedgehog-friendly garden to shelter and.... hopefully even breed, under sheds or hedges, log piles and compost heaps.

 Pet dogs, badgers and foxes are the hedgehogs biggest enemy so make sure that your hedgehog box is sturdy.
-Hedgehogs are great little natural pest controllers eating slugs and snails found in damp, grassy areas of the garden, slug pellets and other garden chemicals are harmful to hedgehogs so avoid using them and instead let your hedgehogs keep slugs and snails under control for you.
+Hedgehogs are great little natural pest controllers eating slugs and snails found in damp, grassy areas of the garden.
+Slug pellets and other garden chemicals are harmful to hedgehogs so avoid using them and instead leave it to your hedgehogs to keep slugs and snails under control for you.

-If you site the rockery near to a nature pond, even a small one and use larger pieces of stone or rocks to create nooks and crannies, newts and frogs will shelter and hibernate in the cool, damp crevices and toads may hibernate in burrows under the rocks.
-Slow worms may hide under the rocks and stones until dusk when they come out to hunt but they seem happiest in my compost heap.
+If possible, build the rockery near to a nature pond, even a small one and use larger pieces of stone or rocks to create nooks and crannies.
+Newts and frogs will shelter and hibernate in the cool, damp crevices and toads may hibernate in burrows under the rocks.
+Slow worms may hide under the rocks and stones until dusk when they come out to hunt however, they do seem happiest in my compost heap.

 Make a woodpile it will attract and provide shelter for insects and they in turn will attract insect eating wildlife into your wildlife garden.
-To make a woodpile select a moist shady area under large shrubs or trees, Pile logs and dead branches on top of each other and let the wood rot naturally.
+To make a woodpile select a moist shady area under large shrubs or trees.
+Pile logs and dead branches one and leave the wood to decay naturally.

-A lot more information about the best place to site the nest box and how to look after one toward the bottom of this page.
+Toward the bottom of this page there is more information about the best place to position nest boxes and how to look after them.

 A wildlife pond can be a haven for wildlife.
 Frogs, toads, newts, leeches and boatmen will live and breed in a wildlife pond providing the environment is right.

 Frogs, toads and newts, can be beneficial garden creatures eating a wide range of garden pests and can be encouraged by providing log piles and other damp habitats in which they can shelter and a wildlife friendly pond where tadpoles can develop.
-I have written a guide to make a wildlife pond.
-If you have the space....a pond, even a container pond is one of the most wildlife friendly things you can do in your garden.
-Read the guide and think about it.
+A pond, even a container pond is one of the most wildlife friendly things you can do in your garden.

-The easiest way to create a wildlife friendly garden or space is to sow wildflower lawn seeds over the area and then gradually add the other features outlined on this page.
+An interesting and pretty way to create a good environment to add the features outlined above to.
+Is to sow wildflower lawn seeds over the whole area and then gradually add the features.

-Chose the area you are going to set aside and lightly dig or rake over.
-Most wild plants prefer poor soil.
+Chose the area you are going to set aside and lightly rake over.
+Most wild plants prefer poor soil, so no fertiliser.

 Sow a packet of meadow mix directly over the area.
 Follow the instructions on the packet.